-- a) "I was able to [dry my materials]" and; - b) "I was able to [dry my materials] when I wanted to." - It is important that you understand how the sentence changes by adding "when I wanted to," to delivery the item correctly and support the respondent in needed.
+- a) "I was able to [dry my materials]" and;b) "I was able to [dry my materials] - b) "I was able to [dry my materials] when I wanted to." - Understanding the difference enables enumerators to deliver the item correctly and support the respondent if needed. - The second sentence requires that a respondent was both able to dry their materials, and to do so at the time that they wanted to.

-The second sentence requires that a respondent was both able to dry their materials, and to do so at the time that they wanted to.
-For example, they did not need to wait until their father or husband was out of the house to put their materials up to dry.
+For example: they did not need to wait until their father or husband was out of the house to put their materials up to dry.